Tristão Vaz Teixeira: Biography

-He was born Tristão Vaz, adding the name Teixeira after his marriage with Branca Teixeira.
+Born Tristão Vaz, he later adopted the surname Teixeira after his marriage to Dona Branca Teixeira.
+Tristão was a nobleman of the household of Prince Henry the Navigator and took part in the conquest of Ceuta.

-Statue of Tristão Vaz Teixeira in Machico.
+Or in 1415 or in 1418/9 he was knighted and inducted in the Order of Christ by Prince Henry due to his service in Ceuta.

-Tristão was a nobleman of Prince Henry the Navigator's House, taking part in the conquest of Ceuta.
-Around 1418, while exploring the coast of Africa, he and João Gonçalves Zarco were taken off course by bad weather, and came upon an island which they called Porto Santo (Holy Harbor).
-Shortly after, they were ordered by Prince Henry to settle the island, together with Bartolomeu Perestrelo.
-Following a rabbit outbreak that made it difficult to grow crops, they moved to the nearby island of Madeira.
-It proved to be hospitable and cultivable, so Prince Henry sent for more settlers to colonize the island.
-The governance of Madeira was divided between Zarco and Tristão, who were appointed Captain-majors (capitães-donatários) of Funchal and Machico, respectively.
-Tristão was officially designated to the post on 11 May 1440.
+Around 1418, while exploring the coast of Africa, he and João Gonçalves Zarco were blown off course by bad weather and came upon an island they named Porto Santo (“Holy Harbor”), very likely because they landed there in All Saints' Day ("Dia de Todos os Santos").
+Shortly afterward, Prince Henry ordered them to settle the island, together with Bartolomeu Perestrelo.
+Following a rabbit infestation that made agriculture difficult, they relocated to the nearby island of Madeira, in 1425.
+The island proved hospitable and fertile, prompting Prince Henry to send additional settlers to colonize it.

-Tristão Vaz took part in further raids and explorations along the coast of Africa throughout his life.
-He died at Silves, he was 85 years.
+The governance of Madeira was divided between João Gonçalves Zarco and Tristão Vaz Teixeira, who were appointed Captain-majors (capitães-donatários) of Funchal and Machico, respectively.
+Tristão was officially confirmed in this post on 11 May 1440.